tdilauro/Simplified-wiki/User-Settings-Management-Protocol.md

 An Protocol server that receives an authenticated GET request SHOULD send a document of media type `vnd.librarysimplified/user-settings+json`.
 It MAY send some other media type that supports the same essential features.

+The settings in this document apply across the authentication domain that the Protocol server belongs to.
+They do not necessarily apply to other authentication domains, even other domains on the same server.

 ## PUT

 An authenticated PUT request to a Protocol endpoint SHOULD be accompanied by a document of media type `vnd.librarysimplified/user-settings+json`.
 It MAY be accompanied by a document of some other media type that supports the same essential features.
 The Protocol server MUST reject a document it does not understand.